|Kirkus Reviews Features David Pietrusza's

 in "Best Books of 2007" Issue

 Kirkus Reviews has featured award-winning author David Pietrusza's

-1920: The Year of the Six Presidents in its "Best
+1920: The Year of the Six Presidents in its "Best Books of 2007" issue.

 "Pietrusza," notes Kirkus, "ably navigates the paths of six